Hussein-Mazaar/KAPSARC/README.md

   &nbsp;&nbsp;Joint Organisations Data Initiative – Primary (last 15 months) Other: Unit .
 Thousand Barrels per day (kb/d) Product\
   &nbsp;&nbsp;www.jodidb.org\

- with The Balance set to Exports.
+ &nbsp;&nbsp;with The Balance set to Exports.

 2) Insert the extracted data into a database preferably SQLite or any other database you choose.
 The data format should be as follows (with country / month-year / value being columns):\